octet-stream/apollo-link-form-data/readme.md

 yarn add node-fetch formdata-node
 ```

-And put this fetcher to options manually:
+And add this `fetch` library to options manually:

 ```js
 import fetch from "node-fetch"